-Arrangements for parents of children with SEND who may wish to complain about provision Parents with a concern should firstly ask to speak with the class teacher.
+Arrangements for parents of children with SEND who may wish to complain about provision

+Parents with a concern should firstly ask to speak with the class teacher.
 If the matter cannot be resolved, an appointment should be made with the SENDCO who may, in turn, arrange a meeting with the Head Teacher.
-If the concern cannot be resolved at this level, or if the complaint is against the Head Teacher, parents will be directed to the school's complaint procedure where the next step would be to contact the Governing Body.
+If the concern cannot be resolved with the Head Teacher, parents will be directed to the school's complaint procedure where the next step would be to contact the Governing Body.